Cale-Torino/ATTiny412_Magnetic_Reed_Notifier/README.md

 # Problems and fixes

-Surprisingly the `WL102-341` module with an IC has a small problem where it transmits ever so slightly but constantly...
-If the receiver is close.
+Surprisingly the `WL102-341` module with an IC has a small problem where it transmits ever so slightly but constantly... removing the 0ohm resistor and pulling the EN pin to ground stops this.

-I also noticed harmonics but I won't get into that now...

 [<img src="img/WL102-341/1-min.jpg" width="500"/>](img/WL102-341/1-min.jpg)